Megan Fox returns to the movies as a Vampire!

 What we know about its history!

 The plot will revolve around Benny, a college student trying to earn some extra money by chauffeuring a party girl group from Los Angeles.
-But once he discovers the kinds of parties these girls, who are actually vampires, attend, Benny will find himself embroiled in a stressful and bloody chase that he doesn’t know if he can make it alive at dawn.
+But once he discovers the kinds of parties these girls, who are actually vampires, attend, Benny will find himself embroiled in a stressful and bloody chase that he doesn’t know if he’ll make it back alive at dawn.

 Although the premise may seem a bit simple, things get complicated because we will also see a tough war between vampire clans in which Benny will end up involved.